-5.4.2.
-Multiple Trainer/Consultant Report-MTR/MCR (Anaesthesia/ICM/IM placements)
+5.3.2.
+Multiple Consultant Report-MCR (Anaesthesia/ICM/IM placements)

-In anaesthesia, ICM and acute medicine, panel opinion is collated using a Multiple Trainer or Consultant Report (MTR/MCR).
-These differ from a MSF as it concerns a trainee's progress with key capabilities and learning outcomes.
+In anaesthesia, ICM and acute medicine, panel opinion is collated using a Multiple Consultant Report (MCR).
+The MCRs differs from an MSF as it concerns a trainee's progress with key capabilities and learning outcomes.
 MSFs seek feedback from the multidisciplinary team, including consultants, on overall professional behaviour and attitude.

 Consultant feedback will be collated through the ACCS e-portfolio and will form part of the Educational Supervisor's annual report (ES annual report).
-At least one MTR/MCR will be required in each six-month block in anaesthesia, ICM and IM.
+At least one MCR will be required in each six-month block in anaesthesia, ICM and IM.